 Seattle and Portland are the “fashion metropoles” of the Pacific Northwest.
-Seattle is well associated with the grunge style of the 90s.
-Thus, it is often called grunge town.
+Seattle is well associated with the Grunge Style of the 1990s.
+Therefore, it is often called grunge town.

 Given the topography, it is obvious that the Pacific Northwest has different climates.
 The climate is influenced by the Pacific Ocean leading to cool summers and temperate winters in many areas of the Pacific Northwest like central Vancouver Island, the Gulf Islands, Victoria, Seattle, and Portland.
 The weather is influenced by the polar front in winter.
 Consequently, weather is changeable, and rainy.
 In the coastal area, the warmest month’s mean temperature remains below 71.6F (22oC) due to the cooling effect of the water on the air over the cold ocean currents.
 Thus, summers are mild.
 The cold ocean currents may cause fog.

 Given that temperature decreases with height, alpine climate exists in the mountains.
 Further inland, east of high mountain ranges, precipitation decreases due to the mountain shadow.
 Here the climate is semi-arid or even arid like in the Harney Basin of Oregon.
 In Idaho, the maritime influence decreases from west to east.
-In eastern Idaho, summers are wetter warmer and winters are drier and colder than in the coastal Pacific Northwest due to the more semi-arid continental climate.
+In eastern Idaho and Sun Valley, summers are wetter warmer and winters are drier and colder than in the coastal Pacific Northwest due to the more semi-arid continental climate.